The Toolbox Murders/Review

 The opening scene includes a murder, which caused a stir when the movie released.
 When the killer gets to the final room, he catches a young woman masturbating in the bathtub.
 After chasing her around the room, he finally manages to nail her head to the wall with the deadly gun.
 This murder does shock and is gruesome.
 Some movies deemed controversial might be tamer by today's standards.
 The nail gun scene was a bone of contention and controversy, which makes sense why.
 There is something odd about the way the scene plays out.
 Right from the moment, she pleasures herself in the bathtub to her long run, trying to escape from her would-be killer all over the room.
 To the final shot of her lifeless body hanging with her head nailed to the wall.
 Another thing that might be off-putting is the rape at the end, which came out of nowhere.
 Scenes like these are what earned this movie its reputation.

 Either out of sympathy or lust for the last surviving girl, he decides to keep her for himself.
-As he ties up the girl at his place, you feel its a completely different movie, which is weird.
+As he ties up the girl at his place, you feel it's a completely different movie, which is weird.
 Now we come to meet his relatives who also take the bulk of the rest of the film.
 This part of the movie is also lead by the brother of the missing girl.
 As he begins his search for her, he is not able to get any help.
 He goes on with his private investigation which leads him to Vance, the landlord of the house, who might know more about the murder than he lets on.
 He also meets Vance's nephew, who might also be hiding a few secrets of his own.

 Cameron Mitchell, who played Vance, has had quite an interesting career.
 From acting in the original cast of Death of a Salesman to ending up in a series of exploitation movies, including Toolbox murders.
 And this has to be one of the hammiest performances among them.
 Playing a grieving father who is trying to forget his child, he hams it up to the hilt.
 Must have taken a lot for a guy who started his career in Broadway to talk like a child to a raggedy doll in front of the girl he kidnapped and tied up.
-Wesley Eure, who plays his nephew, was a popular TV actor back then (Day of our Lives, Land of the Lost).
+Wesley Eure, who plays his nephew, was a popular TV actor back then (starring in shows like Day of our Lives, Land of the Lost).
 He is adequate in the role of the nephew, coming off better than Cameron Mitchell anyways.